srjsunny/Retail-Data-Analysis/README.md

 # Retail-Data-Analysis
-Using Spark to solve the KPIs of  a small Retail Dataset
+The objective of the project is to analyze and solve various KPIs of Retail-Dataset using Apache Spark